-Social class, sometimes referred to as the “forgotten dimension of diversity”, is coming under greater scrutiny, with a government-backed task force set up last year to increase the number of people from poorer backgrounds in senior positions in financial services, including banks, investment funds and law firms.
+Social class, sometimes referred to as the “forgotten dimension of diversity”, is coming under greater scrutiny, with a government-backed task force set up last year to boost socio-economic diversity in senior level positions at financial services firms, including banks, investment funds and law firms.

 In its 2020/2021 Diversity Annual Report, the UK Financial Conduct Authority highlighted social mobility as being more important than ever, with societal inequalities exacerbated by the pandemic.

 It is unsurprising then that the topic, which has largely been conspicuous for its absence in many firms' diversity and inclusion strategies, featured prominently on a recent panel discussion at FIA's IDX conference in London.
 Speakers agreed that more work needs to be done to boost socio-economic diversity to ensure talented people of all backgrounds are given the opportunity to succeed.

 Paula Kemp, head of employer engagement at the UK's Social Mobility Commission, said that a combination of established cultures and natural biases in the financial sector mean people from working class backgrounds often find it harder to progress and may take longer to climb the ladder.

 Pointing to research published in November by The Bridge Group, a non-profit consultancy that promotes social equality, Kemp said: "If you come from a lower socio-economic background, it takes 25% longer to progress in the financial services sector despite no evidence of poorer performance.
 This is because of internal barriers."